alexdphan/Foundry_Resources/README.md

 # Foundry_Resources

 ## A list of Resources to help learn Foundry
-Resources helped me get a head start into learning Foundry
+Resources that can give you a head start into learning Foundry

 ### Tutorials